pencil-li/.github/profile/README.md

 # Pencil Domains GitHub Repositories

 This repository contains a collection of public repositories under the account "pencildomains".
-Here is a table summarizing each repository:
+Here is a table summarizing the language distribution for each repository:

 | Repository                  | Description                                                | Updated       |
 |-----------------------------|------------------------------------------------------------|---------------|